cedx/open.php/doc/usage/cli.md

 Options:
-  -a, --application=APPLICATION  The application to open the target with -b, --background               Do not bring the application to the foreground (macOS) -w, --wait                     Wait for the opened application to exit -h, --help                     Display this help message -q, --quiet                    Do not output any message
+  -a, --application=APPLICATION  The application to open the target with -b, --background               Do not bring the application to the foreground (macOS only) -w, --wait                     Wait for the opened application to exit -h, --help                     Display this help message -q, --quiet                    Do not output any message